Jacobhob/ARK-Fund/README.md

 ### Master scripts:
 #### ARK.R:
-This module is developed for simulating portfolio performance for our structured product.
+This module is developed for generating portfolio performance simulation results for our structured product.
 #### Backtest.R:
-This module is developed for backtesting the portfolio in bear and bull market using empirical data.
+This module is developed for generating backtesting results for the portfolio in bear and bull market using empirical data.

+### Supporting modules:
+#### simulation.R:
+This module provides a supporting function for simulating portfolio performance on pre-determined conditions.
+#### options.R:
+This module provides functions for calculating prices for European put, European call, and put on European put.
+#### backtest.source.R:
+This module provides a supporting function for tracking portfolio performance on historical data.

+### Input data:
+#### BacktestBear.rds:
+This file contains the historical price data for HSI in 2007 ~ 2009 bear market.
+#### BacktestBull.rds:
+This file contains the historical price data for HSI in 2016 ~ 2018 bull market.

 ## Run program by command line:
     This program can be executed by command line under Linux environment.